-Caramel Apples covered with a homemade caramel sauce and topped with chopped peanuts are the perfect way to celebrate Fall!
+Caramel Apples covered with a homemade caramel and chopped peanuts are the perfect way to celebrate Fall!
 Easy to make and with delicious layers of yum, they’re a classic carnival treat everyone will love!

 - boiling water